Maria Theresa, Mother of the Nation and Reformer

 Triumphpforte Innsbruck

-In crown lands such as Tyrol, Maria Theresa's reforms met with little favour.
-With the exception of a few liberals, they saw themselves more as an independent and autonomous province and less as part of a modern territorial state.
-The clergy also did not like the new, subordinate role, which became even more pronounced under Joseph II.
-For the local nobility, the reforms not only meant a loss of importance and autonomy, but also higher taxes and duties.
-Taxes, levies and customs duties, which had always provided the city of Innsbruck with reliable income, were now collected centrally and only partially refunded via financial equalisation.
-In order to minimise the fall of sons from impoverished aristocratic families and train them for civil service, Maria Theresa founded the Theresianumwhich also had a branch in Innsbruck from 1775.
+In crown lands such as Tyrol, which had previously enjoyed a high degree of autonomy, Maria Theresa’s reforms were met with little approval.
+Centralization remains a sensitive issue in Austrian politics to this day.
+With the exception of a few liberals, people saw themselves more as an independent, autonomous land and less as part of a modern territorial state.
+The clergy also resented their new subordinate role, which was further intensified under Joseph II.
+For the local nobility, the reforms meant not only a loss of status and autonomy but also higher taxes and levies.
+Taxes, duties, and customs revenues that had long provided Innsbruck with reliable income were now collected centrally and only partially returned through fiscal redistribution.
+To mitigate the social decline of sons from impoverished noble families and prepare them for state service, Maria Theresa founded the Theresianum, which also had a branch in Innsbruck from 1775 onward.
+As so often, time smoothed over former conflicts, and today Innsbruck’s inhabitants take pride in having hosted one of the most significant rulers in Austrian history.
+Not only the Triumphal Arch and the Imperial Palace (Hofburg), but also the Turnvereinshaus and the New City School recall the Theresian era, a period in which the state began to intervene ever more deeply in the lives of its citizens from the moment they entered school.

 Sights to see...